Hekimianz/cinestock/README.md

-CineStock is a movie management web app created to practice SQL and Node.js app development.
+CineStock is a movie management web app created to practice SQL, Node.js app development, and the MVC (Model-View-Controller) architecture.
 This project aims to provide a platform for users to browse and manage a collection of movies, using a database to store movie data and perform CRUD operations.
-It was built using Node.js and SQL to reinforce concepts related to databases and backend development.
+It was built using Node.js, SQL, and the MVC pattern to reinforce concepts related to databases, backend development, and the separation of concerns in web applications.